RDATheta/sandbox/README.md

 # Sandbox

-Global company `anarchy-oriented` allows us to create such a process.]
+Global company `anarchy-oriented` approach allows us to create such a process

 ---